Augustcode99/python-assignments/README.md

 # python-assignments
-I will be adding some python assignments to this repository every now and then.
+Some of the python assignments from bootcamp.